-IDT clock generators and frequency synthesizers are all PLL Clock-based products that generate one or more clock signals within an application.
-PLL clock-based products can generate different output frequencies from a common input frequency.
+IDT clock generators and frequency synthesizers are all PLL clock-based products that generate one or more clock signals within an application.
+PLL-based products can generate different output frequencies from a common input frequency.
 Typically in a system, each peripheral requires a different frequency to operate.

-IDT’s clock signal generators produce clock output frequencies within strict tolerances for the application they are clocking.
-In most cases they use a simple, low-cost, fundamental-mode quartz crystal as a reference, or a single-ended or differential clock as the frequency reference, from which they generate low-jitter output clocks.
+IDT’s products produce clock output frequencies within strict tolerances for the application they are clocking.
+In most cases they use a simple, low-cost, fundamental-mode quartz crystal as a reference, or another clock as the frequency reference, from which they generate low-jitter output clocks.
 Multiple copies of some frequencies may be provided to drive multiple loads.
 They also allow for frequency translation - either multiplication or division.
-IDT offers clock generators with both single-ended and differential clock outputs.
-There are also devices available with an external feedback path, permitting precise control of clock generation.
+IDT offers solutions for single-ended and differential clock outputs.
+There are also devices available with an external feedback path for more precise control.